wpengine/atlas-commerce-blueprint/README.md

 # Atlas Commerce Blueprint

-An eCommerce template for Atlas Blueprints
+An eCommerce template for Atlas Blueprints.

 This repository contains a starter Blueprint to get you up and running quickly on [WP Engine's Atlas platform](https://wpengine.com/atlas/) with a simple WordPress site that uses product data from [BigCommerce](https://www.bigcommerce.com/).
 The Blueprint is intended to be used with the **Atlas Commerce Blocks** and **Atlas Commerce Connector for BigCommerce** plugins.